Bluetongue

 In Europe, several strains of Bluetongue (BTV) are circulating.

-There has never been an outbreak of BTV in Northern Ireland (NI).
+Up until the recent incursion of Bluetongue on 29 November 2025 (and subsequent confirmation of disease on 5 December 2025), there has never been an outbreak of BTV in Northern Ireland (NI).
 The last time BTV was detected in NI was in an imported heifer from France in December 2018.
 This positive animal was detected as part of DAERA's stringent post-import testing regime.
 This was not confirmed as an outbreak as there was no evidence the disease was circulating in NI.

 The most likely route of disease entry to Northern Ireland is currently through the import of infected animals or germplasm (semen or ova).